 Wildfire Risk Still High Warns NI Water

-There is a greater risk of wildfires this week mainly due to strong easterly wind conditions and an increase in activities such as littering, use of disposable BBQ’s and burning of waste.
+The recent spell of dry weather has increased hazard warnings for wildfires.
+Coupled with this the risk has increased due to strong easterly wind conditions and an increase in activities such as littering, use of disposable BBQ’s and burning of waste.

-Rebecca Allen, Catchment Liaison Officer at NI Water explains further, “Wildfires not only pose a risk to human life, wildlife, property and the environment, but also to our drinking water supply.
-Many areas which might be prone to wildfires like the Mourne Mountains, are also areas which are unfortunately subject to fly-tipping which can cause wildfires.
-While these places may well be insta-worthy, it’s important to remember they do an important job for all of us by providing drinking water and so they must be respected.
+Rebecca Allen, Catchment Liaison Officer at NI Water explains further, “Wildfires not only pose a risk to human life, wildlife, property and the environment, but also to our drinking water catchment areas.
+Many areas which might be prone to wildfires like the Mourne Mountains are also areas which provide our drinking water.
+While these places are great to visit and very picturesque, it’s important for visitors to remember that these areas provide drinking water and so special care must be taken of them.”

 Some Do’s and Don’ts when in these areas during hot, dry weather:

 - Do not light fires in and around forests or open land;

 - Do not attempt to intervene or fight fires under any circumstances;